-- Lands on both sides of College Road between Magazine Road and St. Francis Avenue; - 2 Lands on the south side of Magazine Road at the junction with College Road; - Lands on the northside of College Road between St. Francis Avenue and Brookfield Mews: - Lands on both sides of College Road between Brookfield Mews and Donovan's Road; and - Lands within the grounds of University College Cork in the vicinity of Donovan's Bridge.
+- Lands on both sides of College Road between Magazine Road and St. Francis Avenue; - Lands on the south side of Magazine Road at the junction with College Road; - Lands on the northside of College Road between St. Francis Avenue and Brookfield Mews; - Lands on both sides of College Road between Brookfield Mews and Donovan's Road; and - Lands within the grounds of University College Cork in the vicinity of Donovan's Bridge.

-283

-68

-373

-11km

-23 km (11.5 km of inbound + out- bound segregated cycle track)

-up to 56 mins

-35 mins

-67 mins
+2.3 Key Facts Approximate number of properties that may be 283 impacted Approximate number of on-street parking spaces that 68 may be removed Approximate number of roadside trees that may be 373 removed 11km Approximate STC route length 23 km (11.5 km of inbound + out-Approximate cycle route length bound segregated cycle track) Current bus journey time up to 56 mins BusConnects journey time 35 mins Future bus journey time without BusConnects 67 mins